nilp-amin/METR4202_09/README.md

 - display.launch -> launches the urdf.rviz
 - gazebo.launch -> launches the gazebo

-Meshes directory contains all the
+Meshes directory contains all the stl files for the gazebo simuation.

+URDF direction contains all the required urdf files (.xacro, .gazebo, .trans).

+# Master Package

+**Package Name: master_launch**

+Launch:
+- scara.launch -> The master launch file, launching all the launch files in the packages and runs all the python scripts.